discordjs/guide/guide/sequelize/currency.md

 ## Initialize database

-Now that the models are defined, they should be created in our database so that we can access them in the bot file.
-We ran the sync in the `ready` event in our bot in the previous tutorial, which is completely unneeded, since it only needs to run once.
-So what we can do is make a file to initialize the database and never touch it again unless we want to remake the entire database
+Now that the models are defined, we should create them in our database so that we can access them in the bot file.
+We ran the sync in the `ready` event in our bot in the previous tutorial, which is completely unnecessary, since it only needs to run once.
+So what we can do is make a file to initialize the database and never touch it again unless we want to remake the entire database.

-Create a file called `dbInit.js`, in the base directory, *not* in the `models` folder.
+Create a file called `dbInit.js` in the base directory (*not* in the `models` folder).

 ```js
 const Sequelize = require('sequelize');